-- Payments in Lieu of Tax (PILOTS): The tax increment produced as a result of increased assessed property values over the base level.
+- Payments in Lieu of Tax (PILOTS): The tax increment produced as a result of increased-assessed property values over the base level.
 State Statutes authorizes the redirection of 100% of the incremental increase in property taxes to the TIF special allocation fund.
+The tax increment produced as a result of increased assessed property values over the base level.
 Taxing jurisdictions will continue to receive taxes based on the property values prior to the redevelopment. - Economic Activity Taxes (EATs): State Statutes authorize the redirection of 50% of the incremental increase in taxes generated by economic activities within the project, such as new sales, utility, food, and beverage taxes. - Bonds: The City may also issue obligations to pay for Redevelopment Project Costs and pledge the funds in the special allocation fund to retire the obligations.
 Maximum bond term is 23 years but may be longer when there are multiple project areas that are collectively more than 23 years (maximum of 33 years from plan adoption).